Uprising (Agents of S.H.I.E.L.D.): Plot

 Inhuman and S.H.I.E.L.D. asset Elena "Yo-Yo" Rodriguez is attending a bachelorette party for a friend in Miami when power throughout the city goes out.
 A group claiming to be the Inhuman resistance takes responsibility for this, but with no known Inhuman having the power to do such a thing, S.H.I.E.L.D. believes that an EMP device has been used.

-In Los Angeles, Robbie Reyes and Daisy Johnson, the vigilantes Ghost Rider and Quake, plan to visit the former’s uncle in prison to talk to him about his past working at Momentum Energy labs, which they are investigating.
-However, another blackout hits that city, and the pair race to get Robbie’s brother Gabe.
+In Los Angeles, Robbie Reyes and Daisy Johnson, the vigilantes Ghost Rider and Quake, plan to visit the former's uncle in prison to talk to him about his past working at Momentum Energy labs, which they are investigating.
+However, another blackout hits that city, and the pair race to get Robbie's brother Gabe.
 Fighting off some looters, Johnson injures her arms, so when they get Gabe to safety, Robbie goes to get her medical supplies.
-While he is gone, Gabe tells Johnson that he recognises her as Quake, and asks her to leave his brother to keep him out of trouble.
+While he is gone, Gabe tells Johnson that he recognizes her as Quake, and asks her to leave his brother to keep him out of trouble.

-In Miami, S.H.I.E.L.D. agents Phil Coulson, Alphonso "Mack" MacKenzie, and Leo Fitz arrive to find a group of armed men holding the bachelorette party at gun point, searching for an Inhuman.
+In Miami, S.H.I.E.L.D. agents Phil Coulson, Alphonso "Mack" Mackenzie, and Leo Fitz arrive to find a group of armed men holding the bachelorette party at gun point, searching for an Inhuman.
 Yo-Yo helps the agents fight off the group, revealing her Inhuman abilities to her friends who spurn her.
 Fitz uses non-electronic tracking methods to find the EMP used to take out the power, which they find to be run by Watchdogs, anti-Inhuman terrorists who have used the "resistance" as a cover to target Inhumans around the world.
-The agents disarm the EMP, now knowing that someone with access to the government’s Inhuman register must be backing the Watchdogs.
+The agents disarm the EMP, now knowing that someone with access to the government's Inhuman register must be backing the Watchdogs.

-Agent Jemma Simmons and S.H.I.E.L.D. ally Holden Radcliffe are able to save agent Melinda May from a mysterious illness by killing her and then restarting her heart.
+Agent Jemma Simmons and S.H.I.E.L.D. ally Holden Radcliffe are able to save agent Melinda May from a mysterious illness by killing her and then restarting her heart (which is mildly delayed by another blackout).
 After all of the Watchdogs' EMPs are disabled around the world, S.H.I.E.L.D. director Jeffrey Mace looks to avoid mass fear and anti-Inhuman feelings by announcing S.H.I.E.L.D. as a public organization after working in secret for years.
 Senator Ellen Nadeer, the leader of the Humans First political movement, later speaks out against S.H.I.E.L.D.
 She then receives a report from the Watchdogs, whom she is actually working with, and it is revealed that she has a brother who is trapped within an Inhuman Terrigen cocoon.